 Does it really matter if you defrost meat on the counter or in the refrigerator or any other method?
 The short answer is yes.
 The long answer?
 It absolutely matters; countertop meat defrosting presents serious health risks and food safety issues, per the United States Department of Agriculture (USDA).
 According to health experts, frozen foods remain safe indefinitely in their frozen state.
 However, during the thawing process, meat passes through what the USDA identifies as the "danger zone", temperatures ranging from 40 - 140 °F, where food poisoning can become a concern.

 At these temperatures, any bacteria present before freezing could come back to life and begin to multiply.
 So does your thawing method matter?
 If you care about harmful bacteria, it does.
 That's why USDA advises that meats never remain at room temperature for more than two hours.
-Keeping the meat at a constant temperature is important, and when leaving on the counter, your defrosting ground meat or boneless chicken breasts are at the whim of your home's fluctuating temperatures.
+Keeping the meat, (whether it be ground beef, stew meat, or pork chops) at a constant temperature is important, and when leaving on the counter, your defrosting ground meat or boneless chicken breasts are at the whim of your home's fluctuating temperatures.
 The department also warns us of defrosting meat in hot water, which runs the same risks as the countertop method.

 How To Defrost Frozen Beef, Chicken, Fish, and Other Meats Safely